CheVeraId/domainauth-spec/draft-narea-domainauth.md

 These guidelines help ensure that DomainAuth integrations provide consistent security properties and user experience across different implementations and platforms.

-## Data Serialisation
+# Data Serialisation

 All data structures in the DomainAuth protocol are defined using Abstract Syntax Notation One (ASN.1), as referenced in {{ASN.1}}.

-Implementations MUST support Distinguished Encoding Rules (DER) as defined in {{ASN.1}} for storage and transmission.
+Implementations MUST support Distinguished Encoding Rules (DER) as defined in {{ASN.1}}.

-Services MAY require or support additional ASN.1 encoding rules.
-In such cases, service implementations MUST handle the conversion between DER and the alternative encoding rules.
+Services MAY require or recommend additional ASN.1 encoding rules.
+In such cases, service implementations MUST handle the conversion between DER and the alternative encoding rules, if the additional rules are not supported by the DomainAuth implementation.

 # Implementation Status